An honest 2024 recap: Curated Connections

 Whether you are setting up your community, growing engagement or measuring the return on your efforts, here are 11 mistakes to avoid as a first time community builder

 For the past ~3 years, I have been making a living as a community professional.
-I help startups turn their faceless audiences into online communities where
+I help startups turn their faceless audiences into online co

 I'm going to discuss each of these pillars and describe how On Deck created a high-value experience around them, so that you may use it for your own community.